scraggo/scraggo.github.io/content/drafts/meet.md

 Suggestions:

 - For all tests, store _all_ the text from online results (copying or PDF), links to the tests/results, any questions that were difficult to answer, and other info in your personal notes collection.
 (See [my post on Building a Second Brain](/building-my-second-brain))
-- Create dated journal entries and write answers to non-quiz questions, your reflections on test results, and all other related thoughts.
+- Write down your answers to questions, your reflections on test results, and all other related thoughts in a way that you can review and collect highlights later.

+Browsing Safely:

-- Use or create a "spam" email address for the websites that require email.
+- Use or create a permanent "spam" email address or a [temporary email address](https://duckduckgo.com/?t=ftsa&q=temporary+email+address&atb=v174-1&ia=web) for the websites that require email.
 - Use ad-blocker(s).
-Unfortunately, at least one online test didn't work in Firefox - you might want Chrome installed just in case.
+- Have the Chrome browser available.
+Unfortunately, at least one online test didn't work in Firefox.

 ### The areas of self